amient/affinity/README.md

  ![Cluster Architecture](doc/affinity.png)

+ - Akka as the principal api and internal communication protocol
+ - Zookeeper for distributed coordination and elasticity
+ - Kafka as a fault-tolerant storage and messaging backbone
- - akka http as the main interface with websocket layer
+ - Akka Http as the main interface with websocket layer
- - akka for asynchronous communication and consistency guarantees
- - zookeeper for distributed coordination
- - RocksDb, MemDb, SimpleMap implementations
+ - RocksDb, MemDb, SimpleMap for state store implementations
- - kafka as a fault-tolerant change log storage
+ - Avro with central schema registry for all serialization

 ## Basic principles

+Affinity is a stream-processor which can be seen as a "micro" world where kafka ecosystem is the "macro".
+It is designed with linear scalability, fault-tolerance, zero-downtime, consistency and elasticity.

+Publish/Subscribe model is extended to record-level granularity with avro univerese reaching from the underlying kafka storage and spark shell that can present kafka topics as RDD of case classes all the way to the javascript implementation that is capable of taking schemas from the central schema registry.
+With built-in web-socket support on top of Akka Http a large-scale, efficient and fault tolerant APIs serving billions of devices can implemented.
+This way, for example web-socket clients, which are supported as first-class, can publish and subscribe events to/from an individual key realm within any number of keyspaces using super-efficient delta messages serialized with binary avro encoder.

 Internally, as well as externally Affinity is a fully event-driven system.
 On the outside it offers two interfaces: Stream and Http which  are the entry